solitairecoin/.github/README.md

-# .github
+# Solitaire Coin
+## Skill-based Real Money Games

-Public information about the game and team behind it
+Public information about the game and the team behind it

+TBD